Gravity-Bridge/Gravity-Docs/docs/relaying.md

 You will need to open a terminal and nagivate to the directory where these files where downloaded before running any commands.

+## Rewards

+There are two primary classes of relaying rewards.
+One are batch fees, which are always denominated in the same token type as the batch is relaying and the other is Validator set update rewards, which will issue Graviton once the community votes to enable it.

+You can read more about [relaying rewards](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/design/mint-lock.md#relaying-rewards) section of the Gravity docs.

+[info.gravitychain.io](https://info.gravitychain.io/) displays a live view of batches and potential rewards from relaying.

 ## Risks

+There are two major modes of relaying, continuous and spot.
+Continuous relayers montior the chain and attempt to relay any profitable batch.
+Spot relayers want to relay a specific token type or even a specific batch to the exclusion of any others.

 Relaying for Gravity Bridge is not risk free.
 Only put as much ETH into your relayer as you are willing to lose.

+Spot relaying is the less risky of the two options, because there's no chance of repeated failures draining your wallet.
+You should use an information site like [info.gravitychain.io](https://info.gravitychain.io/) to find specific batches you think are profitable and then relay them following the spot relaying instuctions below.
+Spot relayers will not get a chance to relay very common token types like USDC and USDT as continuous relayers will pounce on this immeidately.
+Spot relaying is reserved for tokens originating on Cosmos that don't have a well defined value or path to sale on Ethereum.

-The fundamental challenge of relaying is that all relayers are competing to submit the same transactions to get the reward.
+The fundamental challenge of continous relaying is that all relayers are competing to submit the same transactions to get the reward.
 Because it's impossible to know in advance with transactions an Ethereum miner will decide to include in a block there is no way to avoid the risk of your TX failing because someone else claimed the relaying reward first.
 Unfortunately due to the design of Ethereum relayers must pay for their failed transactions and since the batch arguments are quite large the failed tx will have a gas cost on the order of 100k gas.

 The way to manage this risk is to reduce the probability that you and another relayer both submit the same transaction batch or valset at the same time.
 The best way to do this would involve some advanced mempool inspection and history inspection to determine how many other relayers are active.
 This becomes extremely complicated for batches, where relayers may have a specific interest in different assets, so they each have to be tracked distinctly.